 We ask for such a protocol in the case where a researcher plans to gather data in participants' homes, as well.
 While this may seem over-zealous on the part of the HREC, 80% of accidents occur in homes and, while the University is responsible for researchers' safety, it is better to be overly cautious than not cautious enough …

-Monitoring (Minimal Risk – Section 12; Full Risk – Section 19): this relates to what the National Statement describes as "the process of verifying that the conduct of research conforms to the approved proposal" and is the responsibility of the institution which approves the project (in your case, the SSHREC).
+Monitoring (Minimal Risk – Section 12; Full Risk – Section 19): this relates to what the National Statement on Ethical Conduct in Human Research describes as "the process of verifying that the conduct of research conforms to the approved proposal" and is the responsibility of the institution which approves the project (in your case, the SSHREC).
 You need to explain both:

-- how the project team itself will be monitoring the project; and
+- how the project team itself will be monitoring the project